trickybestia/mnist-handwritten-digit-recognizer/README.md

 ## Features

-* Train and run neural network for handwritten digit recognition using [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) (or other compatible dataset).
+* Train and run neural network for handwritten digit recognition using [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
 * Simple process of running neural network: draw digit in Paint, run `preprocess_image.py`, and run built binary.
 * Dump dataset entries into a directory with PNGs.
 * Set learning hyperparameters and optimizer from command line.
 * Available optimizers: SGD (Stochastic Gradient Descent), SGD with Momentum, Adam.
 * Change network architecture and error function using flexible layer architecture (through code edition).

-## Build under Linux
+## Building under Linux

 Though it also should be possible to build it on any platform supported by Meson build system, only Linux build has been tested.